python/devguide/core-developers/experts.rst

 Developers can choose to follow labels, so if a label that they are following is added to an issue or pull request, they will be notified automatically.
-The :cpy-file:`CODEOWNERS` file is also used to indicate maintainers that will be automatically added as reviewers to pull requests.
+The :cpy-file:`.github/CODEOWNERS` file is also used to indicate maintainers that will be automatically added as reviewers to pull requests.

 Unless a name is followed by a '*', you should never assign an issue to